SophiaSanat/cse15l-lab-reports/labreport1.md

 ![Image](lab1ss1.png)

 The working directory is `home`.
 `cd` goes into a directory if it is in the current working directory.
-Because there was no argument, there was nothing to go into, so nothing happened.
+Because there was no argument, cd takes you back to home.
 The ouput is not an error
 ## directory as argument
 ![Image](lab1ss2.png)